kuu/sample-skin-double/README.md

 # sample-skin-double

-A sample app to demonstrate the "double-speed" playback.
+A sample custom skin for demonstrating the "double-speed" playback.
+This was converted from [the default skin](https://github.com/ooyala/html5-skin)

 ## Usage

-Load the following files from you app.
+Load the following files from your app.
 * build/html5-skin.js
 * build/html5-skin.css
 * build/skin.json